yyzhou57/gymapp/READme.md

 A basic app to track your workouts, weight, diet, and much more!

 ## Features (planned)
- - Log in page
+ - Login Page
- - Track body weight and PRS
+ - Track Body Weight and PRs
  - Visual Progress Charts
- - Log macros
+ - Log Macros

-## Tech used
+## Tech Used
 - HTML
 - CSS
 - JavaScript